 Configure share-level permissions for Azure Files

-Azure Files enforces standard NTFS file permissions at the directory and file level, including at the root directory.
-Configuration of directory- or file-level permissions is supported over SMB only.
-Mount the target file share from your VM and configure permissions using the Windows icacls or Set-ACL command.
+Azure file shares enforce standard Windows file permissions at both the directory and file level, including the root directory.
+Configuration of directory or file-level permissions is supported over both SMB and REST.
+Mount the target file share from your VM and configure permissions using Windows File Explorer, Windows icacls, or the Set-ACL command.

 Use the storage account key for superuser permissions

-As part of best practices for security, avoid sharing your storage account keys, and leverage Azure AD permissions whenever possible.
+Our recommended security best practice is to avoid sharing your storage account keys and leverage identity-based authentication whenever possible.

-Preserve directory and file ACLs for data import to Azure file shares
+Preserve directory and file ACLs when importing data to Azure file shares

-Azure AD authentication over SMB supports preserving directory or file ACLs when you copy data to Azure file shares.
-In the preview release, you can copy the ACLs on a directory or file to Azure Files.
-For example, you can use robocopy with flag
+Azure Files supports preserving directory or file level ACLs when copying data to Azure file shares.
+You can copy ACLs on a directory or file to Azure file shares using either Azure File Sync or common file movement toolsets.
+For example, you can use robocopy with the

-There is no additional service charge to enable Azure AD authentication over SMB on your storage account.
-For more information on pricing, see Azure Files pricing and Azure AD Domain Services pricing pages.
+There is no additional service charge to enable identity-based authentication over SMB on your storage account.
+For more information on pricing, see Azure Files pricing and Azure AD Domain Services pricing.

-For more information about Azure Files and Azure AD authentication over SMB, see these resources:
+For more information about Azure Files and identity-based authentication over SMB, see these resources: